In a nutshell: Blooom is a simple, affordable robo-advisor to manage your retirement account.

 Pros – Blooom has narrowed down their niche to investment management for employer-sponsored retirement plans.
-They will handle any 401k account, no matter who you work for and who holds your account.
-There is no account minimum, and you can get a free analysis.
+They handle a variety of 401k accounts, there is no account minimum, and you can get a free analysis.
 You have access to financial advisors and the costs to use Blooom’s help is quite low.

-Cons – Blooom is limited to just 401k and similar accounts and doesn’t offer diversification.
+Cons – Blooom is limited to just 401k and similar accounts.
 The sign-up assessment is simple but is limited.

 Overall – If you are new to investing in a retirement plan, need some help and cannot afford high fees, Blooom is definitely a good starting point.